-The agency makes its Earth data available for free to the public.
-In some cases, organizations are working directly with NASA, benefiting from the agency's computing power, modeling, and analysis.
-Organizations can also access the rapidly increasing Earth-observation data from the space agency and other governments and companies around the world.
+Working with the Global Partnership and other free to the public.
+In some cases, organizations partners, NASA's Brian Killough produced the are working directly with NASA, benefiting from initial data cube platform for five African countries -Ghana, Kenya, Sierra Leone, Senegal, and the agency's computing power, modeling, and Tanzania - tailoring it to specific projects and rapidly increasing Earth-observation data from training initial users.
+The successful model has the space agency and other governments and now been scaled up for Digital Earth Africa, which makes free Earth-observation data available and usable in an increasing number of countries companies around the world.